The Work of the Governing Body

 The Governing Body is responsible for setting the strategic direction of the school, agreeing policies and ensuring that adequate resources are available.
 Governors also keep themselves up-to-date by undertaking regular training so as to ensure that they are all competent in all aspects of governance.
 The Headteacher is responsible for the day to day management of the school.

 The Governors meet as a full body three times a year.
-In addition a number of smaller committees meet on a regular basis e.g. Finance and Premises, Admissions, Staffing and Salaries and the Governors Strategic Board.
+In addition a number of smaller committees meet on a regular basis e.g. Finance and Premises, Audit and Risk, Admissions, Staffing and Salaries and the Governors Strategic Board.

 All Governors are linked with a senior member of staff and visit the school regularly to focus on key areas for development that the school is committed to.
 They work very closely reviewing key areas of our focus that are directly linked to and identified in our SEF (Self Evaluation Form) and generate evidence that informs judgements regarding the progress we are making.